GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/mysql-performance.md

 1. Offline deployment of [DataFlux Func](https://func.guance.com/#/)
 2. Open DataFlux Func's [Script Marketplace](https://func.guance.com/doc/script-market-basic-usage/)
-3. In Guance Cloud「Management / API Key Management」create [API Key](../../management/api-key/open-api.md)
+3. In Guance「Management / API Key Management」create [API Key](../../management/api-key/open-api.md)
-4. In DataFlux Func，by「Script Marketplace」to install「Guance Cloud Self-Built Core Package」「Guance Cloud Algorithm Library」「Guance Cloud Self-Built script (MySQL Performance)」.
+4. In DataFlux Func，by「Script Marketplace」to install「Guance  Core Package」「Guance Algorithm Library」「Guance  script (MySQL Performance)」.
-5. In DataFlux Func, write self-built patrol processing functions.
+5. In DataFlux Func, write  patrol processing functions.
 6. In DataFlux Func , by「Manage / Auto-trigger Configurations」,create an automatic trigger configuration for the written function.

-> **Note：**If you are considering using a cloud server for your DataFlux Func offline deployment, please consider deploying with your current Guance Cloud SaaS[on [the same carrier in the same region](../../../getting-started/necessary-for-beginners/select-site/).
+> **Note：**If you are considering using a cloud server for your DataFlux Func offline deployment, please consider deploying with your current Guance SaaS[on [the same carrier in the same region](../../getting-started/necessary-for-beginners/select-site/).

 ## Configure Intelligent Inspection